Aakash2003jain/GroupChatStoryGeneration/README.md

 ## Acknowledgements
 - This project utilizes the Google's Pegasus model.
-- We thank the Hugging Face team for their excellent Transformers library.
+- Thank the Hugging Face team for their excellent Transformers library.